calzonelover/LimbCRs/README.md

 - ??
 Shall we change fraction of p/He in rigidity to be a free parameter and compare to AMS-02 rather than using it
 - Recalculate flux
 - Connect the gfortran model with c++ kernel to fit experimental data
-- Finding the sigma from
+- Finding the sigma from LRT
 - Performing Monte Carlo Simulation

 ## Resources